PublicSoftTools

 BMI vs Body Fat Percentage: Which Health Metric Matters More?

 BMI has been the go-to health metric for decades, but it has well-documented blind spots.
 Body fat percentage tells a more complete story — but requires slightly more effort to measure.
-This guide explains the difference, when each metric is useful, and when to use both together.
+This guide explains the difference, when each metric is useful, what healthy ranges look like, and how to use both together for an accurate picture of your health.

 What BMI Measures (and Does Not Measure)

 BMI (Body Mass Index) = weight (kg) ÷ height² (m²).
-It is a single ratio that places people into categories: underweight (<18.5), normal (18.5–24.9), overweight (25–29.9), and obese (30+).
-BMI was never designed as an individual health assessment — it was developed in the 19th century for population-level statistics.
-Its main value is speed and simplicity: no tape measure, no calipers, just weight and height.
+It is a single ratio that places people into categories: underweight (<18.5), normal weight (18.5–24.9), overweight (25–29.9), and obese (30+).
+BMI was never designed as an individual health assessment — it was developed in the 19th century by Belgian mathematician Adolphe Quetelet for population-level statistics.
+Its main value is speed and simplicity: no tape measure, no callipers, just weight and height.

 Where BMI Goes Wrong